brc859844/rabbitmq-auth-backend-keystone/README.md

     [{rabbit, [{auth_backends, [rabbit_auth_backend_keystone]}]}].

-The following entry instructs RabbitMQ to use both the Keystone and the internal authentication providers, such that if a user cannot be authenticated via the Keystone plugin, then the internal provider will be tried.
+The following entry instructs RabbitMQ to use both the Keystone and the internal authentication providers, such that if a user cannot be authenticated via the Keystone plugin, then the internal provider will be tried (this is probably a good way to have things set up initially, until you are happy that the plugin is working as expected).

     [{rabbit,
        [{auth_backends, [rabbit_auth_backend_keystone, rabbit_auth_backend_internal]}]